How to Write a Sympathy Letter

 Learn How to Write a Sympathy Letter to Help a Grieving Employee

-When an employee or coworker experience bereavement or grief, you can take steps as an employer to express sympathy.
+When an employee or coworker experiences bereavement or grief, you can take steps as an employer to express sympathy.
 You can also help the individual manage his or her needs during the illness, death, or another sad happening in the lives of your employees.

-No matter what else you do to sympathetically help your employee or coworker handle their sorrowful situation, it is almost always appropriate to write a sympathy letter.
-Condolence notes are always valued by employees who appreciate receiving your sympathy message during their time of grief.
+No matter what else you do to sympathetically help your employee or coworker, it is almost always appropriate to write a sympathy letter.
+Condolence notes from the employer are always valued by employees during their time of grief.

-This template provides a guide so that you can write your own sympathy letter in your workplace.
-It emphasizes the factors that will make your condolence notes convey your proper sympathy message.
+This template will help you write your own sympathy letter.
+It emphasizes the factors that will make your condolence note convey the proper sympathy message.

-Email has also become increasingly acceptable as a communication medium, but a formal handwritten letter or typed note are better choices for condolence letters.
-Email sympathy messages leave the lasting impression that your correspondence was business as usual—not at all the sympathy message you were trying to convey.
+Email is also acceptable as a communication medium but can leave the impression that your correspondence was a business undertaking—not the sympathy message you were trying to convey.

 Offer to assist the employee during the grief period without obligating company resources or setting a precedent that you will be unable to offer to all employees.